AliSoftware/Reusable/README.md

   * The simple fact that we wrote `dequeueReusableCell(…) as MyCellType` let the Swift compiler infer that you expect a `MyCellType` and deduce the `reuseIdentifier` to use for that all by itself! ✨

-* The code is type-safe, as the `dequeueReusableCell(…)` function will return the type you asked — and not the `UITableViewCell` non-specific superclass
+* The code is type-safe, as the `dequeueReusableCell(…)` function will return the type you asked — and not the `UITableViewCell` non-specific superclass as with Apple APIs

   * This way you can call methods even specific to your `MyCellType` return type on that cell next, without the need to cast it!